-"These letters are some of the letters referred to by the Carter woman ters referred to by the Carter woman in her affidavit as having been written to her.
-These letters show beyond the peradventure of a doubt that Conley is an abnormal man.
-Most of the letters are addressed to 'Annie Maude Carter, but Conley addressed some of them to 'Annie Maude Conley.'
-'Conley asserted in his statement to the newspapers that he 'barely knows her,' but these letters utterly refute this, and show that he has simply entunded himself in another lie.

-"It was maintained at the trial of
+"These letters are some of the letters referred to by the Carter woman

+"These letters are some of the let-ters referred to by the Carter woman in her affidavit as having been written to her.
+These letters show beyond the p.radventure of a doubt that Conley is an abnormal man.
+Most of the letters are addressed to 'Annie Maude Car-ter, 'but Conley addressed some of them to 'Annie Maude Conley.'
+"Conley asserted in his statement to the newspapers that he 'barely knows her.' but these letters utterly refute this, and show that he has simply en-tangled himself in another lle.
+"It was maintained at the trial of Leo M. Frank by the State that Conley could only write with the greatest dif-ficulty, yet I have in my hands a mass of these letters.
+They also substantiate my previous declaration that Conley was a prolific note write.
+"It is also interesting to note that these letters contain the words 'did and 'newro'.
+These words are most significant in view of the fact that at the trial it was maintained by the State that Leo Frank must have conceived and 'newro'.
+These would have writ-ten them 'done' and 'niggr.'
+"These letters completely explode the argument of the State, because they contain, as before stated, the words 'did' and 'newro' in the plainest writ-ing.
+It has always been admitted, both by the State and the defense, that the author and writer of the death notes was the murderer of the little girl.
+Now that these letters have established herond a peradventure that Conley's ab-solute guilt.
-ner, but these letters utterly refute this, and show that he has simply entensled himself in another lie.

-"It was maintained at the trial of Leo M. Frank by the State that Conley could only write with the greatest difficulty, yet I have in my hands a mass of these letters.
-They also substantiate my previous declaration that Conley was a prolific note writer.

-"It is also interesting to note that these letters contain the words 'did and 'negro.'
-These words are most significant in view of the fact that at the trial it was maintained by the State that Leo Frank must have conceived and diretted the death notes because they contain the words 'did' and 'negro.' and that if Conley had conceived these notes, he would have written them 'done' and 'nigger.'

-"These letters completely explode the argument of the State, because they contain, as before stated, the words 'did' and 'negro' in the plainest writing.
-It has always been admitted, both by the State and the defense, that the author and writer of the death notes was the murderer of the death notes was the murderer of the little girl.
-Now that these letters have established beyond a peradventure that Conley is the author of the nofes there should be no longer any question of Conley's absolute guilt.

 "The authenticity of these letters is beyond question.
-They are identical

-with the death notes.
-The 'h,' 's,'

-'o' and 'w' are typical; in fact, every

-letter is a typical Conley letter.
-These

-letters are open for the inspection of

-any one who wishes to see them.
-In

-this respect the defense differs somewhat from Chief Lanford, who truunpets

-forth the charge of perversion, and

-when his bluff is called backs down

-and says he has nothing to show-in

-fact, that he had never made the
+They are identical with the death notes.
+The 'h,' 's,' o' and 'w' are typical; in fact, every letter is a typical Conley letter.
+These letters are open for the inspection of any one who wishes to see them.
+In this respect the defense differs some-what from Chief Lanford, who trunpets forth the charge of perversion, and when his bluff is called backs down and says he has nothing to show-in fact, that he had never made the charge."

 charge."

-Detective Burns also said that he

-believed he would be able to prove that

-'onley is the "Jack the Ripper" who

-murdered about twenty negro grils in

-the last three years.
-Each of these

-women was mutilated, and by the body

-of each the murderer left a note.
-Some

-of the notes bear marked resemblance

-in words and handwriting to those found

-by Mary Phagan's body.
+It has not how here the Detective Burns also said that he believed he would be able to prove that Conley is the "Jack the Ripper" who murdered about twenty negro girls in the last three years.
+Each of these women was mutilated, and by the body of each the murderer left a note.
+Some of the notes bear marked resemblance in words and handwriting to those found by Mary Phagan's body.